Charles Forgy: Early life and education

 Forgy attended Woodrow Wilson High School in Dallas, Texas, and then advanced to Arlington State College (now University of Texas at Arlington, or UTA) graduating with a degree in mathematics in 1972.
-From there he went to Carnegie Institute of Technology (later Carnegie Mellon University) at Pittsburgh, a renowned center for study of artificial intelligence.
+From there he went to Carnegie Institute of Technology (later Carnegie Mellon University) in Pittsburgh, a renowned center for study of artificial intelligence.
 While studying at Carnegie he met his future wife, Diana, whom he married in 1977.

 Career

 Rete

 As a student of Allen Newell, he received his Ph.D. in 1979 based on the Rete algorithm.
 Even though Forgy did not work directly on the DEC XCON AI problem of configuring computers for DEC in the late 1970s and early 1980s, the Rete algorithm was later incorporated into the system for more speed.
 The XCON used the early versions of OPS (Official Production System) that migrated to OPS2 and later OPS5.

 DEC reported that XCON saved at least $1M USD per year.
-XCON, a project headed up by John McDermott and later shifted over to DEC programmers, was eventually composed of over 10K rules.
+XCON, a project headed up by John McDermott and later transferred to DEC programmers, was eventually composed of over 10K rules.
 The Rete (Latin for "network") algorithm allowed systems to run as much as 3,000 times faster in those days.
-The original Rete algorithm was developed under a DOD grant and, as such, is public domain.
+The original Rete algorithm was developed under a Department of Defence grant and, as such, is public domain.